tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 I won't pretend to have solved all of these frustrations (and I wasn't being paid to solve these - at least not directly!) but the very first thing you can do in this situation is try and look critically and honestly at what is there.

-Especially when you're early in a project, before you're supposed to have gained any knowledge it's a great time to try and provoke some reactions (whether you go so far as slashing painting is is up to you!).
+Especially when you're early in a project, before you're supposed to have gained any knowledge it's a great time to try and provoke some reactions (whether you go so far as slashing a painting is is up to you!).
 By pushing against the system in new and interesting ways you can learn a lot about the system by how it responds.

 ## You need to get in the client's flow